 Des Moines is a beautiful and vibrant metropolitan city in Iowa.
 The best part is, there are a plethora of day trip options accessible from Des Moines.
 Check out my list to choose the ideal option for yourself.

-If you’re an outdoor lover, 2020 must’ve been a taxing year for you.
+If you’re an outdoor lover, the year of 2020 must’ve been a taxing year for you.

 Staying cooped up in the house with limited activities is the worst nightmare for someone who loves to travel and indulge in new experiences.